 A fork of the original Fast JSON API project that was started by Netflix.
 When they stopped maintaining it some community members stepped up and continued the project under this name.
 If you want to conform to the JSON:API specification and care about speed, this is probably your most solid choice.
 Last release at the time of this writing was in August 2020.
 Find out more about it on their Github page.

 A newcomer to the scene!
 It’s always great when people step up to fill a gap.
 This is my personal favorite because it gives you the nice DSL with serializers (Blueprints) that I’ve known from ActiveModelSerializers and Fast JSON API, while allowing you to render any JSON structure without giving up speed.
 If you expect your API to see lots of traffic you should definitely consider using this gem.
 Last release at the time of this writing was in November 2020.
 Find out more about it on their Github page.

 After you deploy the API

 I’ve experienced quite some weird issues after deploying Rails JSON API’s.
 Sometimes it can be a blackbox to debug, especially for web applications with lots of users.
 Following the access logs is not going to give you the insight you need when debugging high load, timeouts or other problems.
-I’m building a service to help you get insight into the usage and abuse of your web API.
+I’m building a service to help you get insight into the usage and abuse of your web API, a sort of Analytics for API’s.
 My newly launched company Webindie will be the sole owner and the product will probably launch in May.
 Leave your email below if you’re interested so I can send you an email when signups are open.

 Don’t hesitate to contact me on Twitter if you have any questions or comments about this post or my new company.